NanaYawOA/energy-demand-forecasting/README.md

 - [Historical population data,2015- 2024](https://regionaldashboard.alberta.ca/region/calgary/population/#/?from=2014&to=2023)
 - [Historical electricity demand, 2015-2024](https://public.tableau.com/app/profile/market.analytics/viz/AnnualStatistics_16161854228350/Introduction)
 - Relevant data was extracted and processed to obtain two datasets for the cities of Calgary and Edmonton respectively, providing Climate, Population and Electricity demand information.
-- The cleaned supervised dataset has the follow properties:
+- The cleaned labelled dataset has the follow properties:
   - 17 features of which 7 were used in training ML models
   - 86928 rows of data for each city
 ### ML Model selection and training: